Esri/storymap-journal/README.md

      */

     console.log("Map Journal is ready");

-    // After a section is loaded (for maps, this is after the map is loaded and start to render) topic.subscribe("story-loaded-section", function(index){
-      console.log("The section", index, "has been loaded");
   });

+  // When a section is being loaded (don't wait for the Main Stage media to be loaded) topic.subscribe("story-load-section", function(index){
+    console.log("The section", index, "is being loaded");
+  });

+  // After a map is loaded (when the map starts to render) topic.subscribe("story-loaded-map", function(result){
+    if ( result.index !== null )
+      console.log("The map", result.id, "has been loaded from the section", result.index);
+    else
+      console.log("The map", result.id, "has been loaded from a Main Stage Action");
+  });

   // When a main stage action that load a new media or reconfigure the current media is performed
   // Note that this even is not fired for the "Locate and address or a place action" topic.subscribe("story-perform-action-media", function(media){
     console.log("A Main Stage action is performed:", media);
-    });
   });
 });
 ...